 Our Festival is entirely organised and run by volunteers, not just the Festival Committee, but also those who give up their weekends throughout the Festival days to ensure our performers have a good experience.
 Few realise the enormous amount of detailed planning which lies behind the Festival itself.
 Anyone who can take responsibility for organising a particular element of Blackburn Festival is most welcome.

 Adjudicators educate and inspire greater appreciation of the work being performed both for the performer and the audience alike.
-We employ only BIFF affiliated adjudicators to ensure high standards are maintained just as the founders of Blackburn Festival intended 75 years ago.
+We employ only BIFF affiliated adjudicators to ensure high standards are maintained just as the founders of Blackburn Festival intended over 75 years ago.

 The Aims of Blackburn Festival